-you can change parameters in the simulation such as mass or spring stiffness. you can drag either mass with your mouse to set the starting position. if you don't see the simulation try instructions for enabling java. scroll down to see the math!
+You can change parameters in the simulation such as mass or spring stiffness (enable "show controls" if necessary).
+You can drag either mass with your mouse to set the starting position.

 wall - spring1 - block1 - spring2 - block2